Matsun Nutrition

 Disadvantages

-• Some angel investors may have somewhat unrealistic expectations for rapid growth and high returns in a short period.
+✖ Some investors demand rapid growth and high returns

 Advantages